 The main change introduced by the proposal for Amendment 17 to Annex 13 ('the proposal') is related to 'timely investigation of accidents and serious incidents, and release of the final report'.
 It is based on a recommendation from the Second High-Level Safety Conference (HLSC2015).
 There have been accidents when the State of Occurrence did not conduct or agree to delegate the investigation, while the State of the Operator or the State of Manufacture/Design deemed it necessary to investigate the occurrence.
-It is noted that there are SARPs entitling the State of Occurrence to delegate an investigation.
+It is noted that there are SARPs entitling the State of Occurrence to delegate an investigation, but there are no SARPs or any other criteria entitling States to request the delegation of an investigation.
 The HLSC2015 considered that some investigations might not be conducted by the State of Occurrence and recommended that ICAO review relevant provisions in Annex 13, with due consideration when the State of Occurrence does not conduct an investigation called for in Annex 13 and does not intend to delegate the investigation to another State.
 It is recalled that the State of Occurrence has investigation obligations called for in Annex 13; should such obligations not be complied with, adversely affecting safety, the proposal would apply.

-The proposed "recommended practices"1 concern the case in which the State that, under Annex 13, is in charge of the investigation (the State of Occurrence or of Registry, as the case may be) does not comply with its duties.
+The proposed "recommended practices" concern the case in which the State that, under Annex 13, is in charge of the investigation (the State of Occurrence or of Registry, as the case may be) does not comply with its duties.
 Other States, as identified, may then "request" a delegation.
 In case there is no action by the State in charge as required by Annex 13, the recommendations stipulate that the requesting State "should institute and conduct the investigation with such information as is available".
 Should the State of Occurrence decline the request to delegate the investigation, however, which is one of the possible outcomes, the requesting State would not conduct the investigation.